The Jade Palace (Po)

 - Character Tic: Sticking his tongue out, as real life serpents are wont to do.

 - Old Master: A bit younger than Shifu, but still kinda this.

 - In the Back: A nonfatal version.

-- Not So Above It All: After Junjie and his cohorts are defeated, tied up and ready to be shipped off to prison, Junjie tries to curry favor with Chao in response.
+- Not so Above It All: After Junjie and his cohorts are defeated, tied up and ready to be shipped off to prison, Junjie tries to curry favor with Chao in response.
 Chao then solemnly kicks them all down the stairs of the Jade Palace.

 - Reasonable Authority Figure: Chao at first seems to be defying this trope when he removes Shifu as master, but after all is said and done, he admits he learned something from Po and sets things right again.

 - Red Eyes, Take Warning: Averted.
 He is a noble and soft-spoken monitor lizard.